aminparsa18/ManicDigger/README.md

-# Manic Digger — OpenTK 4 Migration
+# Mein Kraft

 [![Screenshot](https://raw.githubusercontent.com/manicdigger/manicdigger-screenshots/master/9c1d22eac9aac5f36bf12a5fb5c8a856.png)](https://raw.githubusercontent.com/manicdigger/manicdigger-screenshots/master/9c1d22eac9aac5f36bf12a5fb5c8a856.png) [![Screenshot](https://raw.githubusercontent.com/manicdigger/manicdigger-screenshots/master/2014-12-25_22-38-53.png)](https://raw.githubusercontent.com/manicdigger/manicdigger-screenshots/master/2014-12-25_22-38-53.png)

 This project is based on the excellent work of the original [manicdigger/manicdigger](https://github.com/manicdigger/manicdigger) team — a multiplayer block-building voxel game inspired by Minecraft.
-All credit for the original game design, architecture, and content goes to them.

 ---

-## What is Manic Digger?
+## So?!

-Manic Digger is a multiplayer voxel sandbox.
+It's is a multiplayer voxel sandbox.
 The world is made up of 16×16×16 block chunks.
 Players can build, dig, farm, trade, and play game modes (such as a team-based war mod) that are defined entirely by server-side mods.